zmsantos08/Python-Car-Sales-Data-Analysis/README.md

 # Car-Sales-Data-Analysis-with-Python

+## ***The Goal***

+The goal of this project is to leverage Market and Seasonal Analysis to derive useful information from sales data.
+This information will be obtained by identifying key cyclical trends and market drivers, in order to optimize the Supply Chains and Inventory management.
+This in turn will ensure that dealer stock levels align with anticipated customer demand, minimizing costly overstocking while preventing lost sales due to stockouts, ultimately maximizing profitability and operational efficiency.

 ## ***The Data***
 The Data consists of car sales data between 01-01-2022 and 30-12-2023 across the US (synthethic data: 23906 rows (1 row = 1 sale) and 16 columns ).